Transformers: Rescue Bots: Synopsis

 Set on the fictional island of Griffin Rock somewhere off the coast of Maine, the Rescue Bots (a group of Autobots designed for rescue missions) named Heatwave, Boulder, Blades, and Chase respond to Optimus Prime's message for any active Autobots in outer space to come to Earth.
-Coming out of a long stasis, the Rescue Bots learned what became of Cybertron and that they are one of the only Rescue Bot teams remaining.
+Coming out of a long stasis, the Rescue Bots learn what became of Cybertron and that they are one of the only Rescue Bot teams remaining.
 Deeming them too valuable for them to join the fight against the Decepticons, Optimus Prime partners them with the Burns Family composed of first response rescuers.
 Together, they learn teamwork and heroism alongside their human friends as they deal with various disasters while also getting themselves familiar with Earth's cultures.
+Rescue Bots is set in the franchise's Aligned continuity, which features contemporary fiction such as the concurrently-running Transformers: Prime and Transformers: Robots in Disguise series, alongside other media such as Transformers: Exodus, Transformers: War for Cybertron, Transformers: Rise of the Dark Spark, Transformers: Fall of Cybertron, Transformers: Exiles, and Transformers: Retribution.

+Characters

+Rescue Bots

+The Rescue Bots are a group of Cybertronians that are used for Rescue Missions.

+Rescue Force Sigma-17

+Rescue Force Sigma-17 is the main Rescue Bot team in the series.
+Among its members are: